China's Xi says treasures friendship with Vietnam, despite dispute

-Communist parties rule both countries and trade has swelled to $50 billion (33 billion pounds) annually, but Vietnam has long been suspicious of its giant neighbour, especially over China's increasingly assertive claims to almost the entire South China Sea.
+Communist parties rule both countries and trade has swelled to $50 billion annually, but Vietnam has long been suspicious of its giant neighbour, especially over China's increasingly assertive claims to almost the entire South China Sea.

 Anti-Chinese violence flared in Vietnam last year after a $1-billion deepwater rig owned by China's state-run CNOOC oil company was parked 240 km (150 miles) off the coast of Vietnam in the South China Sea.